oryxlabs/PolarDNS/README.md

 -	Resource exhaustion
 -	Crashes, DoS

-See the included [catalogue](docs/catalogue/) for the list of all implemented features and response modifiers.

-See the [presentations](docs/pptx/) from BlackHat MEA 2023 (including BONUS slides) for more details, examples and use-cases.
+See the [BlackHat MEA 2023](docs/pptx/) presentations (including BONUS slides) for more details, many more examples and use-cases.

 ## Adding new features

 Adding new features to PolarDNS is essential.

-PolarDNS allows you to relatively easily implement a new idea, a test case, feature, a PoC, or a specific scenario that you may want to try.
+PolarDNS allows you to relatively easily implement a new idea, a test case, a feature or a PoC, without a need of implementing your own DNS server.

 All you need is a basic / intermediate Python knowledge and knowing a bit of DNS protocol too.

-Both can be learned on the go by looking on the PolarDNS code and some of its built-in features.
+Both can be learned on the go by looking on the PolarDNS code and by simply copying and modifying some of the existing features.

-Plus, [Wireshark](https://www.wireshark.org/) is your very good friend here, along with the [links](#links) below.
+Testing locally using ``dig`` / ``host`` / ``nlsookup`` and [Wireshark](https://www.wireshark.org/) is of essence here.

+Plus, the [links](#links) below can help with the DNS protocol.

 ## Testing of recursive DNS resolvers

 Here's a high-level overview of what you need in order to start testing recursive DNS servers.

-1. Purchase a domain e.g., example123.com
+1. Purchase a domain for your tests e.g., example123.com
+2. Get 2 Linux VPS instances with public and static IP addresses - these will be your nameservers.
+3. Deploy the PolarDNS server on both of your VPS instances (nameservers)
+4. Make sure to edit the ``polardns.yml`` configuration file and change your domain name and nameserver IP addresses
-2. In the domain registrar, select to manage the domain using your own nameservers (you will need to specify 2 public IPs of your servers)
+5. In the domain registrar, select to manage the domain using your own nameservers (you will need to specify 2 public IPs of your servers - primary and secondary NS)
-3. Deploy the PolarDNS authoritative DNS server on both your servers

 Now your infrastructure should be ready for testing of any recursive DNS resolver of your choice.